nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

 ## Signatory rights

-Signatory rights describe criterion for the mandates that gives power to an agent to represent a legal entity.
+Signatory rights describe criterion for one or more mandates that gives power to an agent to represent a legal entity.
 Signatory rights can be defined as free text or structured as machine readable signatory rules.

 Subclass of [Criterion](https://semiceu.github.io/CCCEV/releases/2.00/#Criterion).